EU Ice Cream Production Declined 9% In 2020: Eurostat | ESM Magazine

 Ice cream production in the European Union saw a 9% year-on-year decline in 2020, to around 2.9 billion litres, a new report has revealed.

-Eurostat has compiled a report outlining the European ice cream manufacturing industry, analysing the biggest markets and producers of the product.
+Eurostat has compiled a report examining the performance of the European ice cream manufacturing industry, analysing the sector's biggest markets and producers.

 Ice Cream Imports And Exports